grange85/ahfow-www/_posts/2023-09-11-my-record-collection-068-luna-lunapark-cd.md

 - pencil sharpener
 date: 2023-09-11 00:00 +0000
 ---
 Luna's first album was released in the UK on Elektra, the only album of theirs that was, and because of that was not released on vinyl over here.
-Not that I'd have bought it so fully had I enbraced CD by that point.
+Not that I'd have bought it so fully had I embraced CD by that point.

 {% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/luna-lunapark-cd.jpg" "Luna - Lunapark CD" %}

 The sleeve has a picture of a pencil sharpener,  I know that now, and it doesn't look like anything else ... now.
 A space age pencil sharpener for sure, but so obviously a pencil sharpener, and so obviously a pencil sticking out of it.
 When I discovered what it was I felt a bit stupid for all the years it had been a spaceship or a ray gun.
-I posted it on [Facebook a couple of years ago](https://www.facebook.com/fullofwishes/photos/a.124150591490/10157924998001491/?paipv=0&eav=AfZDMHVNWHbaIDbZJRbuhoCWlicJz_f-Ih23a4VRlIEu3zDbXP81BYVsdY5RpcKKLD4) and it was quite a relief that a good few comments revealed that I wasn't alone in my syupidity.
+I posted it on [Facebook a couple of years ago](https://www.facebook.com/fullofwishes/photos/a.124150591490/10157924998001491/?paipv=0&eav=AfZDMHVNWHbaIDbZJRbuhoCWlicJz_f-Ih23a4VRlIEu3zDbXP81BYVsdY5RpcKKLD4) and it was quite a relief that a good few comments revealed that I wasn't alone in my stupidity.

 <!--more-->